RED SHOE DANCE

 • Find Us

 There is always a glamour to getting your first pointe shoes and a rush to do it.
 But dancing en pointe can be dangerous and cause damage to your feet and body if you start too early or before you have sufficient strength, joint flexibility, technique and maturity.
-Pre-Pointe conditioning is an important step to ensuring the readiness and safety of the dancer, and educating them on individual areas of improvement required to meet the demands of working en pointe.
+Pointe conditioning is an important step to ensuring the readiness and safety of the dancer, and educating them on individual areas of improvement required to meet the demands of working en pointe.

-What does our Pre-Pointe Conditioning course provide?
+What does our Pointe Conditioning course provide?

-• Body Conditioning (see details)
+• Body Conditioning /PBT (see details)

 • Assessment of physical development and dance training